Course Title: The Story of Modern Art: From Impressionism to Pop

 Course Overview

 This course offers an insightful journey through the evolution of modern art, beginning with the Impressionists in the 1860s and culminating with mid-twentieth-century movements.
-Participants will explore how modern artists responded to the changing world around them and how society, in turn, reacted to their innovations.
+We will explore how modern artists responded to the changing world around them and how society, in turn, reacted to their innovations.

-From understanding how the Impressionists utilised contemporary scientific discoveries to select their colour palettes, to examining the influence of the atomic age on new sculptural forms, this course provides a comprehensive overview of the factors that shaped modern art.
-Discussions will cover a range of movements and figures, including Post-Impressionism, Expressionism, Cubism, Surrealism, and Pop Art, with artists such as Monet, Picasso, Dalí, and Warhol.
+From understanding how the Impressionists used the latest scientific discoveries to select their colour palettes, to examining the influence of the atomic age on new sculptural forms, this course provides a comprehensive overview of the factors that shaped modern art.

 Required Previous Experience (if any)